zognin/tp/docs/UserGuide.md

 #### 2.2.2 Inventory Tab
 Displays a list of all ingredients, with the following information:
-* Ingredient: Name, Quantity, Qnit
+* Ingredient: Name, Quantity, Unit

 ![layout2](images/layout2.png)